kratman/ChatBot/README.md

 Markov chains algorithms are relatively easy to design, but they are very sensitive to the input source and the number of words in the chain.
-One of the primary advantages of the algorithm is that allows Gabbie to asily learn any language.
+One of the primary advantages of the algorithm is that allows Gabbie to easily learn any language.

 ### Installation